JagtapSagar/NAO-humanoid/Readme.txt

 Other files:
 ============
 location.csv, angle.csv		- Used only for indexing purposes
+readings_tornadoes_001.csv	- Tornado team data used for training

 Issues fixed with tornado data:
 ===============================